 Criminal Justice and Legal Degree Overview

-Colleges offering a Criminal Justice Degree or certificate are listed below with expanded list of programs offered.
+Colleges offering a Criminal Justice Degree or certificate are listed below with an expanded list of programs offered.
 Tuition, financial aid, course offerings, online classes are available by request.
-For information about campus-based schools, click on the ‘On Campus Degrees’ link above.
+For information about campus-based schools, click on the ‘On Campus Degrees’ link to the right.

 Criminal Justice and Legal Study Areas

 Outlook for Criminal Justice and Legal Careers

 A degree in criminal justice opens up your career options to a wide range of great professions that help keep the public safe.
 And each one requires a unique set of skills and personality types.
 With an associates or bachelors degree in criminal justice, you could in any of the following careers.

 - Parole Officer

 - Corrections Officer